 Figure C5.F6.
-Samples of a Sacrifice Relevant Question
+Samples of Sacrifice Relevant Questions

 Regarding whether you stole that car, do you intend to answer truthfully each question about that?
 (You-Phase ZCT) Regarding the theft of that car, do you intend to answer each question truthfully?